AprilBrother/ESPea-Examples/mqtt-client/readme.md

 ## Description

-The example show how to coneect MQTT broker and subscribe a topic.
+The example shows how to coneect MQTT broker and subscribe a topic.
 It can also work with our [WiFi iBeacon Receiver](https://blog.aprbrother.com/product/wifi-ibeacon-receiver)

 ##  How To Start